Aker BP’s approach to human rights

 Aker BP conducts human rights due diligence on its suppliers in line with the principles set forth in the United Nations Guiding principles on business and human rights (UNGPs) and the OECD guidelines for multinational enterprises.

-Human rights due diligence is an ongoing process aimed at identifying, preventing, mitigating and accounting for adverse human rights impacts occurring in connection with the production of goods and the provision of services directly or indirectly for Aker BP.
+Human rights due diligence is an ongoing process aimed at identifying, preventing, mitigating and accounting for adverse human rights and decent working conditions connected with the production of goods and the provision of services directly or indirectly for Aker BP.

-In our human rights work in the supply chain, we work proactively towards the elimination of forced and child labour, discrimination and improving the working conditions of workers.
+In our efforts to safeguard human rights and decent working conditions in the supply chain, we work proactively towards the elimination of forced and child labour and discrimination, as well as respecting the freedom of association and improving the working conditions of workers.

-Based on our risk assessment, Aker BP has defined the following key risk areas for human rights due diligence for 2022-2023:
+Based on our risk assessment, Aker BP has defined the following areas for prioritization in our human rights due diligence for 2022-2023:

 Aker BP aims to work with suppliers in a way that creates favourable conditions for delivering goods and services safely, at the right time, agreed cost and in accordance with our expectations.